a1600795/Trust2BlockChain/h1-HelSec.md

 #### C)

 Linking Gandalf to a bigger picture is not hard, or I don't know Gandalf directly but AI.
-AI is going to be really useful in routine tasks like generate a presentation or write an answer to email, but at it's current level there isn't any chance it could replace human.
+AI is going to be really useful in routine tasks like generate a presentation or write an answer to an email, but at it's current level there isn't any chance it could replace human.
 Everything it generates must be reviewed before published as it cannot be trusted without questioning.
 I have no idea what AI is going to be like 10 years from now, as it is having an on-going breakthrough at the moment and so much is happening in very short down, but I still don't see it as a replacement.
 I see it only as an assistant.
 Logical thinking what is required to have interaction like humans and participation e.g. meetings with other humans where there might be a requirement to change your own opinion based on to impression or to what somebody else said.
 Well that is not going to be anything AI can manage in a long period of time.